codereport/kap/README.md

 The application also compiles to Javascript, and it's possible to run it in a browser.
 Note that some functionality is missing from the Javascript version.
 For example, network and file operations are currently not implemented.

-### Online demo

-If you still want to try the web application you can try it here: http://kapdemo.dhsdevelopments.com/
+You can try the web UI here: https://kapdemo.dhsdevelopments.com/clientweb2/

 ## Documentation

 Work on the documentation is in progress, but it's still limited.

-There is a tutorial which is incomplete: https://kapdemo.dhsdevelopments.com/tutorial.html
+There is a tutorial which is incomplete: https://kapdemo.dhsdevelopments.com/quick-tutorial.html

 The following document explains the differences between KAP and APL, which is useful for readers who already are familiar with APL: https://kapdemo.dhsdevelopments.com/kap-comparison.html